joe7575/techage/manuals/manual_ta3_EN.md

 ### TA3 Terminal

-The terminal is primarily used to test the command interface of other blocks (see "Logic / switching blocks").
+The terminal is primarily used to test the command interface of other blocks (see "Logic / switching blocks"), as well as for the automation of systems using the BASIC programming language.
 You can also assign commands to keys and use the terminal productively.

     set <button-num> <button-text> <command>